 Funny thing – the presence of the Americans are still here up to this day.
 They haven’t left even if Berlin won’t need them anymore.
 KFC and McDonald’s – two of America’s great imports are heavily felt here. 😀

-Also in the 1965 film, “The Spy Who Came from the Cold,” run a still of this place on its opening scenes.
+Also in the 1965 film, “The Spy Who Came from the Cold,” run a still of this place in its opening scenes.

 Where is the Checkpoint Charlie?

-It’s right at corner Zimmerstraße and Friedrichstraße Streets.
+It’s right at the corner Zimmerstraße and Friedrichstraße Streets.

 I stayed at Hostel a&o Berlin Hauptbahnhof, which is around 7 minutes walk to Berlin Train Terminal Station.
 You can book it via Booking, Expedia, HostelWorld, and .
 The hostel was a convenient choice for me as I had an early train trip to Prague on my last day.
 The hostel is clean, and the rooms are quite spacious, too.
 They have a pool table, bicycle rental, luggage storage, a spacious lobby, a bar, and a souvenir shop.
 They’ve got a nice laundry room, too.
 If you’re a traveler who likes to walk, the Bundestag, Brandenburg Tor Gate, and Reichstag are 30 minutes walk from the hostel.
 It’s a good value for money.